Ayushburman/C-Programming-Projects/CisFunny.md

-Here is a comprehensive collection of **C Programming Tips, Tricks,
+Here is a comprehensive collection of **C Programming Tips,

 # 1. Fundamental Facts